-A habitat is simply the place that a plant or animal lives or inhabits, this is where it has everything it needs to survive and reproduce.
-The name of a particular type of habitat sometimes reflects the dominant plant species present or refers to geological features or a combination of both, Pine flat-woods, Cypress swamp, Sandhill, and Depression marsh are examples.
+A habitat is the environment where a plant or animal naturally lives or inhabits, this is where it has everything it needs to survive and reproduce, an organism's habitat includes living things (biotic) such as other plants or animals and non-living (abiotic) things - the air, sand, water, rocks all are important pieces of a habitat.
+The name of a particular type of habitat may reflect the dominant plant species present, or refer to prominate geological features or a combination of both.
+Pine flat-woods, cypress swamp, and depression marsh are good examples of this naming process.

 ( Source - Florida Natural Areas Inventory (FNAI) 2010 ) The FNAI website has a complete descriptive list of all the subdivisions of the classifications listed above in PDF format, available at - FNAI.org.